Dressing table: Europe and United States

 The evolution of the dressing table naturally followed the furniture styles.
 For example, in the 19th century in United States, the desks could be found in the English Chippendale style, as well as in a variety of revivalist stylizations, from Elizabethan to Colonial.
-Charles-Honoré Lannuier after moving to the US in 1803, established a popular "New York" style, mostly based on the Napoleonic one.
+Charles-Honoré Lannuier, after moving to the US in 1803, established a popular "New York" style, mostly based on the Napoleonic one.
 A brief reign of Art Nouveau freed the dressing table shape from the confines of tradition, yielding striking pieces by Hector Guimard, Louis Majorelle, and Antoni Gaudi.

 After an interruption of the First World War, Art Deco took over, with a showcase example of the dressing table produced by one of the leaders of the movement, Émile-Jacques Ruhlmann.
 His Colonette dressing table plays on the meaning of the toile with a cloth-imitating marquetry, made of ivory and ebony, placed at the center.
 The Bauhaus modernists of the early 20th century with their clean, occasionally amazingly simple, designs, inspired American designers, like Paul T. Frankl with his skyscraper-themed tables with oversized (semi-)circular mirrors.

 In the aftermath of the Second World War, a Good Design movement in the US and Scandinavia called for stylish yet functional and inexpensive products, making the dressing table to become a reality for a middle-class home.
 For example, a combination writing desk and dressing table by Børge Mogensen (1950) reused the cover of the top drawer as a base of the pop-up mirror and the surface for writing, returning to the concept of the bureau dressing table.
 In Ettore Sottsass' console and mirror (1965) the shaving surface for men no longer stands on the floor and is hanging on the wall instead.
 After experiments with new materials in the 1960s and 1970s, the postmodernists like Sottsass and Michael Graves turned to revivalism, now combined with whimsical irony (cf. Graves' Plaza dressing table and stool set).

 Japan

-In Japan, women did did not use dressing tables, they were instead kneeling in front of the low "cosmetic stands".
+In Japan, women did not use dressing tables, they were instead kneeling in front of the low "cosmetic stands".